cosmos2718/Kimyubin/index.md

 ---
 ### About Me

-I am currently a senior undergraduate student in the Department of Physics at Ewha Womans University.
-I am majoring in physics and minoring in mathematics and philosophy.
+I am currently a researcher at the National Institute for Mathematical Sciences (NIMS) in Daejeon, South Korea.
+I majored in physics, with minors in mathematics and philosophy, during my undergraduate studies at Ewha Womans University.

 My research interests lie in astrophysics, particularly **gravitational waves**, multi-messenger astronomy, and artificial intelligence.
 Recently, I have developed a strong interest in **astroinformatics**—the integration of astronomy and data science to gain new insights from gravitational wave observatory data.

+I am a member of KAGRA collaboration and Einstein Telescope collaboration.
+I develop machine learning tools for gravitational wave detector characterization and data analysis.

 ---